samyuh/feup-cgra-project/README.md

 ### Instructions/Keys

 - W - Increase Speed
-- D - Decrese Speed
+- D - Decrease Speed
 - A - Turn Left
 - D - Turn Right
-- L - Drop a Box from the Zeppelin (Up to 5 boxes)
+- L - Drop a Box from the Zeppelin (Up to 5 boxes, each takes 3 seconds to reach the ground)
-- P - Toggle Auto-Pilot
+- P - Toggle Auto-Pilot (Zeppelin makes circular turns of radius 5 in 5 seconds)
 - R - Restart Scene